 I don't know why but I've always considered Rainier to possess a divine feminine energy, and I like to call her Lady Rainier.
 Sometimes I blow kisses her way when I'm driving south to work in the morning, since I get a lovely view of her from I-5 on clear days.
 Rainier can actually be seen from a crazy far distance, as far north as Vancouver BC and as far south as Corvallis, OR.
-I've learned a lot about her the last few years from reading hiker anthologies and visiting the national park.
-It's just a mystic, tranquil volcano set in the middle of a gorgeous mountain range that is so drastically different from the East to the West sides.
+I've learned a lot about her the last few years from reading hiker anthologies and visiting the National Park.
+She is a mystic, tranquil volcano set in the middle of a gorgeous mountain range that is so drastically different from the east to the west.
 The native tribes here called her "Tahoma" or "Tacoma", which means Mother of Waters.
 So I suppose her feminine wiles were picked up on by attuned inhabitants early on.

 |The view of Rainier from Tipsoo Lake, right off Highway 410|